 All this doesn’t bode too well for finding and winning agency new business.
-For an industry which thrives on balancing the revenue mix between new clients and existing accounts, an agency’s ability to tap into a steady flow of fresh customers can spell the difference between survival and disaster.
+For an industry that thrives on balancing the revenue mix between new clients and existing accounts, an agency’s ability to tap into a steady flow of fresh customers can spell the difference between survival and disaster.

-In this two-part blog series, we’ll tackle recent industry research that shed some light into agency new business development.
+In this two-part blog series, we’ll tackle recent industry research that shed some light on agency new business development.
 For part 1, we’ll dissect proven ways of generating ad agency leads, and in part 2, we’ll learn about how to make your new business pitch more compelling and relevant to today’s ad agency opportunities.

 Closing Agency New Business: The Big Picture

 According to R3’s 2017 New Business Report, creative agencies saw a 10% drop in new business revenue last year.
 The report mentioned that the decline came as clients continued to move campaigns in-house and opt for more flexibility through project-based arrangements.

 In 2017, around 80% of agencies predicted that clients would move some of their marketing activities to in-house teams.
 This forecast proved to be spot on as this year, Madison Avenue continues to feel the pressure as clients like P&G, Unilever, United Airlines, and others ramp up their in-house marketing capabilities.

 Stats compiled by HubSpot also show that the shift away from AORs toward project-based work has accelerated.
 Around 35% of agencies report that project-based work now represents more than 60% of their portfolio, which indicates a huge jump from just a year earlier when only 20% of agencies reported this number.